 Labour costs are largely outside of the Corporation's control, driven by the legislated minimum wage in each province.
-However, productivity improvements resulting from various operational initiatives may help partially offset the additional costs of wage rate increases.
+The minimum wage has recently increased or is scheduled to increase in Fiscal 2019 and beyond in certain provinces such as Ontario, Alberta, British Columbia and Quebec.
+Productivity improvements resulting from various operational initiatives will not be sufficient to offset those additional costs.